georgestafilidis/TidyFedora/README.md

 # Tidy My Fedora 🧽

-Based on the [**Fedora Noble Guide**](https://github.com/wz790/Fedora-Noble-Setup), with targeted modifications.
+This is based on the [**Fedora Noble Guide**](https://github.com/wz790/Fedora-Noble-Setup), but I've tweaked it a bit.

-This guide will help you clean up your fresh Fedora install by getting rid of optional packages and recommending some useful apps, GNOME extensions, and tweaks to make your desktop setup more manageable.
+The goal here is to help you remove stuff you probably don't need on a new Fedora setup.
+I'll also suggest some handy apps, GNOME extensions, and small tweaks to make things feel cleaner and easier to use.

-### 🔄 Reversible Changes
+### 🔄 Everything is reversible
-I also include both uninstall and restore commands, so you can safely undo any changes at any time.

-- **Uninstall** command – remove it from your system.
-- **Restore** command – reinstall it anytime if needed.

-> 📃 Notes<br>
-Some packages may have dependencies or optional weak dependencies.
-When using the uninstall or restore commands, DNF may automatically remove or install additional packages to satisfy these dependencies.
-Always check the command output before confirming.
-If you want to prevent DNF from automatically removing dependent packages, you can optionally add the --noautoremove flag at the end of your uninstall command:
+For every change, I'll give you the command to undo it.
+So if you remove something and later think "wait, I kinda want that back," just run the restore command.

+> When removing packages, DNF might want to pull out other stuff that depends on them.
+Always read what it's planning to do before you hit yes.
+If you want to stop it from auto-removing extras, add --noautoremove to the end of the remove command.

 ```
 sudo dnf remove <package> --noautoremove
 ```

 <p align=center>  ───────── ౨ৎ ───────── </p>

-### 🧹 Remove unnecessary Add-ons
+### 🧹 Get rid of extra input methods
-These add-ons are optional.
-Remove any you don’t need.

-- **ibus-m17n** – Support for multiple multilingual input methods
-- **ibus-typing-booster** – Predictive typing input method
-- **ibus-hangul** – Korean input support
-- **ibus-libpinyin** – Chinese Pinyin input method
-- **ibus-anthy** – Japanese input support
+These are for typing in different languages.
+If you only use English (or whatever your main language is), you can safely ditch them.
+Packages:

+- ibus-m17n
+- ibus-typing-booster
+- ibus-hangul (Korean)
+- ibus-libpinyin (Chinese)
+- ibus-anthy (Japanese)

 ```
 # Uninstall